Module tf.about.annotate

 Entity sets

-When you are in the process of marking entities, you create an entity set.
+When you are in the process of manual marking entities, you create an entity set.
 You can give this a name, and the data you create will be stored under that name.

 tf.about.annotateBrowser